Kong/docs.konghq.com/app/_hub/kong-inc/tls-metadata-headers/index.md

 ### Enable the plugin on a route

-Configure this plugin on a [route](/gateway/latest/admin-api/#route-object) and define a custom HTTP Header for the PEM formatted URL encoded client certificate:
+Configure this plugin on a [route](/gateway/latest/admin-api/#route-object) and define a custom HTTP Header for the PEM formatted URL encoded client certificate, and using the default HTTP Header names for the remaining parameters:

 ```bash
 $ curl -X POST http://<admin-hostname>:8001/routes/<route>/plugins \